devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

     - *result*: empty string

-  - *note*: boolean values (e.g. those acquired by argument with ``action: store_true``) always have empty string as a *result* and their value as *logical result*
+  - *note*: boolean values (e.g. those acquired by argument with ``action: store_true``) always have an empty string as a *result* and their value as *logical result*

 - ``$(commandline command)`` (yes, that is a command invocation that looks like running command in a subshell)